yaxan/EEG-gaming-and-speech/README.md

 ### Speech to Text & Text to Speech
 #### Speech to Text
- We used the speech recognition library to listen for audio and convert it to text. "recognizer.listen" was used to collect the audio data, and "recognizer,recognize_google" was used to obtain the text version.
+ We used the [Speech Recognition](https://pypi.org/project/SpeechRecognition/) library to listen for audio and convert it to text. "recognizer.listen" was used to collect the audio data, and "recognizer,recognize_google" was used to obtain the text version.

  #### Text to Speech
- We used the pyttsx3 library to initiate an enginer.
+ We used the [pyttsx3](https://pypi.org/project/pyttsx3/) library to initiate an enginer.
 The rate and volume were set, and the functions "engine.say" and "engine.runAndWait" were used to obtain text to speech.

 ### AI Generated Script
 #### [OpenAI Text Completion](https://platform.openai.com/docs/guides/completion) "Davinci" Model